 So here is my page!
 I am living in Meath and working for Movidius, which is now part of Intel.
 I am conducting research into aerial mapping techniques and using the myriad chip for 3D mapping.
 You can contact me at email@example.com.

 I like coding.
 A lot.
 Here is a list of some of the software projects I have worked on.
 The source code is either available on my github repo or by request:

 A compressed volumetric format that allows for the easy transfer of 3D point cloud data across the web called VOLA.
 You can view it here.

-I am currently hacking the firmware on a Floureon H101 micro drone to allow for cheap robotics testing and mapping.
+I am currently optimising the firmware on a Floureon H101 micro drone to allow for cheap robotics testing and mapping.

 A volumetric representation of 3D data that allows for massively compressed 3D maps to be store and sent across a network in realtime.